ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/opportunistic-observations-module/opportunistic-observations-mapping.md

 - plant occurrence
 - animal occurrence

-These observations are recorded for each site during a site visit.

 Opportunistic observations are unplanned (no defined survey effort) and made while undertaking other activities, at any stage of a project.
-Observations often occur while travelling between plots and while undertaking other modules.
+Observations often occur while traveling between plots and while undertaking other modules.

 `voucher condition` is only recorded for fauna specimens.